turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 # Mint NFTs

-Before minting, Go to the Studio tab as shown below- you will see a heading "Collectibles", in which two sections are provided
+Before minting, Go to the Studio tab.
+Below the heading "Collectibles" are two sections, "New family" and "Mint collectibles".
 * New family
 * Mint collectibles